 In addition to the above states with the most cannabis jobs, the following states also have many cannabis job opportunities:

-Missouri, Oklahoma, New York.
+Missouri, Oklahoma, New York, and Ohio.

 Over the next few years, more states are expected to legalize cannabis.
 There’s also some hope for federal legalization.
 If you want to have the best chance at finding cannabis work, here are some tips to make your job search successful.